 |Number of children enrolled in a Jewish day school (kindergarten-12th grade)||822||792||796||802||765||786||30||3.8%|

 |Number of children in a Jewish early-childhood program||1,054||1,084||1,079||1,022||997||(30)||(2.8%)|

 |Approximate number of Jewish children in a Jewish early-childhood program||570||640||(70)||(10.9%)|

 |Number of children enrolled in a part-time Jewish Hebrew or synagogue school||851||998||1.097||1,165||1,200||1,371||(155)||(15.5%)|

 Three Jewish day schools serve Pittsburgh.
 One of the schools provides education through eighth grade, one provides education through high school, and the other provides education until the end of 11th grade for boys and 12th grade for girls.
 Since 2007, enrollment has been essentially stable, but the community reached 800 students in 2014-15 for the first time since 2007.
 There was a low of 752 students enrolled in a day school in 2011.

-For the 2015-2016 school year, the largest single primary school grade in all three schools is 1st grade with 95 students.
-In 2014-2015, the largest grade was kindergarten with 102 students.
-The smallest primary school grade is 6th, with 54 students.
-High school enrollment is highest in 9th and 11th grades with 38 students each.
+For the 2017-2018 school year, the largest single primary school grade in all three schools is 3rd grade with 95 students.
+High school enrollment is highest in 10th grade with 46 students.